After Slamming Trump, Biden Apologizes For Referring To 'Partisan Lynching' In 1998

 So some day, if a Democrat becomes President and the Republicans win the House, even by a tiny margin, they can impeach the President, without due process or fairness or any legal rights.
 All Republicans must remember what they are witnessing here - a lynching.
 But we will WIN!— Donald J. Trump (@realDonaldTrump) October 22, 2019

-Early Tuesday Trump tweeted, "All Republicans must remember what they are witnessing here — a lynching.
-But we will win."
+Early Tuesday, Trump had tweeted, "All Republicans must remember what they are witnessing here - a lynching.
+But we will WIN!"

 As NPR reported, Trump's tweet drew criticism from both sides of the aisle.
 Senate Majority Leader Mitch McConnell, R-Ky., called Trump's comments "an unfortunate choice of words" and said, "Given the history in our country, I would not compare this to a lynching."